learn-co-curriculum/binary-search-tree-manual/README.md

 2. Every parent node contains a value that is greater than the value of its `left` node and less than the value of its `right` node.
 3. All nodes of a left subtree are less than the root node.
 4. All nodes of a right subtree are greater than the root node.
 5. All subtrees are also valid BSTs.
+This is just another way of rephrasing points 3 and 4 above.

 It's important to note that a tree with only a root node is considered valid.
 An empty tree is also valid - weird, but true.